giorgioangel/myersoncoop/README.md

 It is clear that when one the Max HP of a player is not in a coalition, all the branch linked to it do not contribute to the coalition utility (the same works for the Policy).

-## Simulations
-We compute the Myerson Values for the first team of an Arena where the first team acts with a Smart Policy and the second team with a Random Policy.

-The Myerson Values can be computed with the Montecarlo Sampling Approximation taken from https://arxiv.org/abs/2001.00065 but actually there are so few different connected coalitions that also an exact calculation is not so expensive.

 ## Copyright
 Copyright 2022 Giorgio Angelotti